evolvingstuff/vdw2/content/posts/response-to-vitamin-d-fortification-varies-from-1-to-10-nmol-per-100-iu-daily-review.md

 1. <a href="/posts/poor-absorption-of-vitamin-d-is-strongly-related-to-type-of-gut-bacteria" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020">Poor gut bacteria</a>

-&nbsp;&nbsp;&nbsp;&nbsp;<a href="/posts/vitamin-d-is-aided-by-probiotics-review-of-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is aided by probiotics (review of RCTs) – Dec 2020">Vitamin D is aided by probiotics (review of RCTs) – Dec 2020</a>
+> <a href="/posts/vitamin-d-is-aided-by-probiotics-review-of-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is aided by probiotics (review of RCTs) – Dec 2020">Vitamin D is aided by probiotics (review of RCTs) – Dec 2020</a>

  **See also: low response to fortification, oral, UV, etc**